irrustible/async-oneshot/README.md

 * Reuse or recycling may allow you to avoid the synchronisation cost of the destructors.
-* Externally managed memory support provides full allocator control.
+* Manual memory management support for full allocation control.
-* Extensive unsafe API for when your situation permits avoiding checks and synchronisation.
+* Extensive unsafe API with fewer checks.

 The trick we use to enable no-alloc support is to use a `holder` object for references to the hatch.
-It's a simple enum, we just have to do different things depending on whether we manage the memory or not.
+It's a simple enum, inspired by `std::cow::Cow`, we just have to do different things depending on whether we manage the memory or not.

-Miri seems to have gotten quite good at detecting silly errors, although it takes about 3 minutes to run a `cargo miri test` on my machine :/
+Miri seems to have gotten quite good at detecting silly errors, although it takes about 3 minutes to run a `cargo miri test` on my machine :/ We're not sure if repetition helps miri detect things.
+If not we could cut the looping.

 ## TODO

 * Recovery should attempt to check the atomic rather than just failing if we aren't lonely.
-* Port the tests and benchmarks for:
+* Port the tests for:
-  * Refs
-  * Pointers
   * Boxes without async
   * Refs without async
   * Pointers without async
+* Port Benches:
+  * Refs
+  * Pointers
 * Github actions setup.

 ## Copyright and License